nkoster/webgazer/README.md

 I have the example working online here: https://aiui.w3b.net/

 This does not work really well in firefox, at least not for me.
-However, in Chrome or Chromium, it will blow your mind.
+However, in Chrome or Chromium, _it will blow your mind_.
 I still have to figure out why this is working too slow in firefox.
 If you have any clue, please let me know.